-Deluge Valve Model VDD is validated by Bureau VERITAS for being used in safety instrumented functions with an expected SIL3 level in low demand mode, when equipped with electric, electric ON/OFF, electro-pneumatic and electropneumatic ON/OFF trim.
-VDD is also under UL testing for UL/cUL Listing.
+The deluge valve model VDD is validated by Bureau VERITAS (BV) for being used in safety instrumented functions with an expected SIL3 level in low demand mode, when equipped with electric, electric ON/OFF, electropneumatic and electro-pneumatic ON/OFF trim.
+VDD is UL/cUL Listed.

-APPLICATION:
+Application:

-Model VDD deluge valve is specifically designed for industrial harsh environments such as oil & gas onshore and offshore, chemical, conventional or nuclear power, military and those which require:
+Model VDD deluge valve is specifically designed for harsh industrial environments such as oil & gas onshore and offshore, chemical, conventional or nuclear power, military and those which require:

-- 1) A low probability of failure on demand; - 2) A safety instrumented system with a deluge system as final element capable of being integrated into SIL3 systems; - 3) Continuity of fire protection during maintenance or repair; - 4) Reduction of weight, dimensions and cost of the skid.
+1) A low probability of failure on demand;

-The VDD deluge valve is made
+2) A safety instrumented system with a deluge system as

-of Nickel Aluminum Bronze and it specifically designed for sea water, foam concentrate and water foam solution.
+final element capable of being integrated into SIL3 systems; 3) Continuity of fire protection during maintenance or repair; 4) Reduction of weight, dimensions and cost of the skid.
+The VDD deluge valve is made of Nickel Aluminium Bronze and it is specifically designed for sea water, foam concentrate and water foam solution.